Articles

 1. Ricable he said:

-1. Make a Bi-Wiring/Bi-Amping connection and consequently use a pair of cables for each speaker.
+1. Make a Bi-Wiring/Bi-Amping connection and consequently employ a pair of cables for each speaker

 2. Use jumpers

-If you don't use jumpers, connecting a single cable on the treble (Tweeter) only will not hear the bass, so it is not feasible.
+If you don't put jumpers, connecting the single cables only on the treble (Tweeter) will not hear the bass, so it is not feasible.

 3. Patricio he said: